German False Friends List- German words that SOUND like English

 Mist

-means- animal poop (mostly cow or horse)
+In German the word means- animal poop (mostly cow or horse)

-in German “mist” is Nebel
+The German word for “mist” is Nebel

-So, the morning mist (nebel) smelled a little like mist (poop)
+So, the morning mist (Nebel) smelled a little like mist (poop)

 Bald